 A steam train ride on the Bluebell is one of the top things to do with kids on holiday for a day out in Sussex (the line crosses the border between East Sussex and West Sussex, and is not far from Surrey).
 This heritage railway is close to Haywards Heath, Gatwick Airport, Uckfield, Brighton and Lewes, in the Ashdown Forest/Mid Sussex area of England.
 Your children will love to take our vintage steam rail trip during your vacation.

-On this web site you can find Visitor Information, and details of the Timetable showing the train times for the UK's only all-steam railway.
-In addition to scheduled passenger trains, there is also the Golden Arrow Pullman Train on which you can experience the ultimate "meal out", and in the run up to Christmas each year, the very popular Santa Specials where the children receive presents from Father Christmas, and a full programme of other Special Events.
+On this web site you can find Visitor Information, and details of the Timetable showing the train times.
+In addition to scheduled passenger trains, there is also a wide variety of special offers, Pullman dining trains, Afternoon Tea trains, Fish & Chips, Rail Ale, etc., and in the run up to Christmas each year, the very popular Santa Specials where the children receive presents from Father Christmas, and a full programme of other Special Events.
 The web site contains much more that just this, though.

 Photo, above right, thanks to Andrew Strongitharm.
 The unusual combination of a GWR "Dukedog" and an SR "West Country" depart northwards from Horsted Keynes station at the 2005 "Giants of Steam" gala.

 To view larger versions of most of the pictures on this site, just click on them.

 - Information on how to get to the Railway;

 - Full details of catering arrangements, both on the trains and at the stations;

 - You can order items from our shop by mail order;

 - Contact information, phone numbers and addresses; and Who's Who, including Photos of Bluebell Railway Staff